maarten0912/NederScriptCompiler/README.md

+# NederScript Compiler

+## Why?
+This is a compiler for a made up language called NederScript.
+It is based on Java, but most keywords are translated (sometimes literally) into Dutch.
+This was a project for the course Programming Paradigms for the Bachelor Technical Computer Science at the University of Twente.
+This project was done with one partner

+## Running the compiler
 To run our compiler, you need to run the main function of pp/project/build/NederScriptCompiler.java (from an IDE).

     -You can choose to supply no program arguments, then the compiler will compile the file pp/project/testfile.ns